papis/papis/doc/source/citations.rst

 document, then chances are that the ``info.yaml`` file has a ``citations`` key within it.

-In this case, papis can actually get metadata from these dois and store it in a ``citations.yaml`` file, for references that the document has within it.
+In this case, Papis can actually get metadata from these dois and store it in a ``citations.yaml`` file, for references that the document has within it.